carrotunderscore/carrotunderscore/README.md

 ### Hi there 👋

-📫 How to reach me: +46 73 041 2723, robertpergustafsson@gmail.com
+About me:
+Passionate coder living in CPH!
+🏔️ Love climbing

+What I'm up to ❤️‍🔥:
+Currently interested in audio signal processing.
+Doing a phase vocoder algorithm in C++

+What I've done 🍇:
+🏪 Store discounts
+🎼 Music player

 🔭 I’m currently working on a music player in C++!

+⚡ Technologies:
+C#
+java,
+javascript
+bootstrap
+html/css
+Android studio

+📫 How to reach me:
+📞 Phone: +46 73 041 27 23
+✉️ E-mail: robertpergustafsson@gmail.com

 <!--
 **carrotunderscore/carrotunderscore** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.